 Human trafficking is a form of slavery that affects children every year, with thousands of children being trafficked each year.
 Child trafficking often involves the recruitment, harboring, transportation, providing or obtaining of a child through means of force, fraud or coercion for the purpose of a commercial sex act or some form of child labor.

 - Providing; or

 - Obtaining another person by any means.

-However, evidence of these types of offenses or abuse do not necessarily indicate a crime of child sex trafficking has occurred or even that a criminal offense.
-Since law enforcement officers are required to investigate any report or signs of mistreatment or abuse, it is important to hire an experienced child sex crimes attorney to help you prepare your defense if you are under investigation or have been accused of a child sex trafficking offense.
+Evidence of these types of offenses, however, does not necessarily indicate a crime of child sex trafficking has occurred or even that any criminal offense occurred.
+Since Dallas and other local law enforcement officers are required to investigate any report or signs of mistreatment or abuse, it is important to hire an experienced child sex crimes attorney to help you prepare your defense if you are under investigation or have been accused of a child sex trafficking offense.

 According to section 20A.02 of the Texas Penal Code, an individual can be charged with trafficking of a child if they knowingly:

 - Traffic a child with the intent to make the trafficked child engage in forced labor or services;

 - Receive a benefit from participation in a venture that involves child trafficking activity, including receiving labor or services from a child the person knows was forced into labor or services;

 - Receive a benefit from participation in a child sex trafficking venture or engage in sexual conduct with a child that is a victim of sex trafficking;